fb-pixelSkip to main content

 From lighting setups to wardrobe changes, it is important for all team members to be on the same page.
 This helps avoid mistakes that could distract from the model's best qualities and marketability.

 The wardrobe should be carefully chosen to complement your body type and the overall concept of the shoot.
-Avoid busy patterns or oversized clothing that could detract from your facial features.
-Instead, stick to solid colors and neutral tones that create a clean, polished look.
+Avoid busy patterns or oversized clothing that could detract from your overall look.
+Instead, stick to solid colors and neutral tones that create a clean, polished appearance.

 For an added layer of flair, accentuate accessories like necklaces or earrings.
-This can bring focus to your jawline without overshadowing your facial features or outfit.
+This can bring focus to your jawline without overshadowing your outfit.

 Highlight Features

 The other goal of selecting your wardrobe is to create a defined silhouette, which is particularly important when shooting fashion or editorial headshots.
-Keep your outfits form-fitting to avoid distractions and ensure that the focus remains on your face and expressions.
+Keep your outfits form-fitting to avoid distractions and ensure that the focus remains on you.

 Makeup: Natural vs. Bold Looks

-Universally, makeup should be used to enhance your natural features rather than overshadow them.
-For most models, a “no-makeup” makeup look works best.
-This style lets the natural texture of your skin and bone structure show.
+Universally, makeup should be used to enhance your natural beauty rather than overshadow it.
+For most models, a "no-makeup" makeup look works best.
+This style lets your natural skin texture and bone structure show.
 This is important for agencies to see your true beauty.

 Some concepts may require bolder makeup, particularly for beauty or fashion shots.
 Highlighting the eyes and lips with defining makeup is crucial, but it should still be done in a way that doesn't mask the model's natural beauty.
 And don't forget to avoid excessive contouring.